Radiator Hose Replacement

 - Re-check for any leaks.

-It is a good idea to replace the hoses every 5 years or 60,000 kilometers.
+It is a good idea to replace the hoses every 5 years or 60,000 kilometres.
 If you see coolant (red, yellow or green fluid) on your driveway get the car inspected for leaks.
-If you suspect a leak, do not delay repair.
+If you suspect a leak, do not delay the repair.
 Driving with leaking hoses can cause severe damage to the engine.

 What common symptoms indicate you may need to replace the Radiator Hose?

 - AC or heater is not working well.

 - The coolant is leaking.

 - Steam coming out of the engine compartment.